MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 ![Screenshot showing how to find tenant admin.](media/get-tenant-admin.png "Screenshot showing how to find tenant admin.")

-### Why can't users see the Sales app in Outlook after it's deployed?
+### Why can't users see the Sales agent in Outlook after it's deployed?

-After you deploy the Sales app from the Microsoft 365 admin center, it can take up to 48 hours for the app to appear in Outlook and other Microsoft 365 apps.
+After you deploy the Sales agent from the Microsoft 365 admin center, it can take up to 48 hours for the app to appear in Outlook and other Microsoft 365 apps.
 If the app doesn't appear after 48 hours, ensure that the public attachment handling is enabled for your mailbox policy.
 This policy blocks the display of the enhanced Teams apps within Microsoft 365 apps.
 For instructions to enable public attachment handling, see [Public attachment handling in Exchange Online](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/public-attachment-handling#task-3---enable-public-attachment-handling-on-an-outlook-on-the-web-mailbox-policy).

 Ensure that the following settings are set to true: